tbatty7/shortcuts-kata/README.md

 * Inline Variable or Method - Ctrl+Alt+N (Windows) or Command+Option+N (MAC)
 * Extract Parameter - Ctrl+Alt+P (Windows) or Command+Option+P (Mac)
 * Extract Field - Ctrl+Alt+F (Windows) or Command+Option+F (Mac)
+* Rename method/variable/field/class - Shift+F6 (Windows and Mac)
 * Check for refactoring suggestions - Alt+Enter (Windows) or Control+Enter (Mac)
+  * Invert If statement
+  * Safe Delete unused parameter
 * Generate Test method - Alt+Insert (Windows) or Command+N (Mac)
 * Move line or whole method up - Ctrl+Shift+Up Arrow (Windows) or Command+Shift+Up Arrow (Mac)
 * Copy whole line - Have cursor on line with nothing highlighted and Ctrl+C or Command+C
 * Go to method signature - Ctrl+click (Windows) or Command+click (Mac)
 * Return to previous place/class - Ctrl+Alt+Left Arrow (Windows) or Command+Option+Left Arrow (Mac)
-* Expand selection to include the whole word/method/line - Ctrl+W
+* Expand selection to include the whole word/method/line - Ctrl+W (Windows) or Command+W (Mac)

 ## Practice Steps

 #### Extract Variables in LegacyService
+* Extract "1" as a variable named "prefix"
+* Extract "Invalid" as a variable named "invalidVinMessage"
 * Extract request.vin as a variable (both instances of it) and name it "vin"
 * Extract "This vin is not valid" as a variable (both instances of it) and name it "errorMessage"
-* Extract "1" as a variable named "prefix"
-* Extract "Invalid" as a variable named "invalidVinMessage"
 * Inline all four extracted variables

 #### Extract Methods in LegacyService